 WASHINGTON, April 17, 1828.

-In conformity with the practice of all my Predecessors, have, during my service in the office of President, trans- to mitted to the two Houses of Congress, from time to time, by Colony of the use of its own mancy, and the same Private Secretary, such messages as a proper dis- and embarrassing His Majesty's Government charge of my constitutional duty appeared to me to require.
-On Saturday last he was charged with the delivery of a mes with the following Speech to both Houses sage to each House.
-Having presented that which was intended for the House of Representatives, whilst he was passing within the Capitol, from their Hall to the Chamber of the Senate, for the purpose of delivering the other message, he was way. laid and assaulted in the Rotunda, by a person, in the presence of a member of the House, who interposed and separated the parties.
-I have thought it my duty to communicate this occurrence to Congress, to whose wisdom it be intercourse should exist between the tw longs, to consider whether it is of a nature requiring from I egislature, and earnestly recommended you them any animadversion; and also, whether any further laws adopt that temperate and conciliatory course it or regulations are necessary to ensure security in the official rations so essentially necessary to the due dis intercourse between the President and Congress, and to pre- public duties.
+In conformity with the practice of all my Predecessors, this Session locked up in the Treasury have, during my service in the office of President, trans- to pass the appropriation bill, thereby t mitted to the two Houses of Congress, from time to time, by Colony of the use of its own money, and a the same Private Secretary, such messages as a proper dis- and embarrassing His Majesty's Governmen charge of my constitutional duty appeared to me to require. sage to each House.
+Having presented that which was intended for the House of Representatives, whilst he was passing within the Capitol, from their Hall to the Chamber of the Senate, for the purpose of delivering the other message, he was way. laid and assaulted in the Rotunda, by a person, in the presence of a member of the House, who interposed and separa. ted the parties.
+I have thought it my duty to communi- the welfare of the Colony, that a friendly cate this occurrence to Congress, to whose wisdom it be. intercourse should exist between the two longs, to consider whether it is of a nature requiring from I egislature, and earnestly recommended you them any animadversion; and also, whether any further laws adopt that temperate and conciliatory course is or regulations are necessary to ensure security in the official rations so essentially necessary to the due dist intercourse between the President and Congress, and to pre- public duties.
 It is with great reluctance vent disorders within the Capitol itself.
-In the deliberations to say, that I have been disappointed. of Congress upon this subject, it is neither expected or desired by me, that any consequence should be attached to the private relation in which my secretary stands to me.
+In the deliberations to say, that I have been disappointed. of Congress upon this subject, it is neither expected or desired er, and Gentlemen of the House of f. by me, that any consequence should be attached to the pri- you my thanks for your readiness in v vate relation in which my secretary stands to me.
 JOHN QUINCY ADAMS.